 - have been referred by a participating hospital

 - have started a stop smoking programme in hospital and not completed this before being discharged

-The service specification can be found here: Advanced service specification: NHS community pharmacy smoking cessation service
+The service specification can be found here: Community pharmacy advanced service specification: NHS Smoking Cessation Service (SCS)

 Watch this video to find out more about the service.